Timbiriche VII

-Timbiriche VII is the seventh studio album by Mexican pop group Timbiriche, released on June 29, 1987, by Fonovisa Records.
-This album marked the beginning of Thalía Sodi's participation in the group and in the same year she also appeared on the Televisa production, Quinceañera.
+Timbiriche VII (also known as Rompecabezas) is the seventh studio album by Mexican pop group Timbiriche, released on June 29, 1987, by Discos Melody.
+At the time, the group consisted of Paulina Rubio, Alix Bauer, Mariana Garza, Eduardo Capetillo, Erik Rubin, Diego Schoening and Thalía Sodi, who joined as a replacement for Sasha Sökol.
+The album marked Thalía's debut with the band; that same year, she also appeared in the telenovela Quinceañera.

-The group consisted of Paulina Rubio, Alix Bauer, Mariana Garza, Eduardo Capetillo, Erik Rubin, Diego Schoening and Sodi, who replaced Sasha Sökol.
-The album is the most successful of the group selling over 1 million copies and features the hit singles "Con Todos Menos Conmigo" and "Mírame (Cuestión de Tiempo)".
+The album became Timbiriche's most commercially successful release, selling over one million copies.
+It spawned several hit singles, including "Con Todos Menos Conmigo" and "Mírame (Cuestión de Tiempo)".

 Background and production

 After the release of the album Timbiriche Rock Show, which earned the group a gold record, the member of the group Sasha announced her departure to start her solo career, the producer of the group Luis de Llano invited the singer Thalía, whom he knew since the time of the Din Din group and the musical Vaselina, in which Thalía replaced Sasha in some performances, to replace the singer.
 The group was formed by: Eduardo Capetillo, Thalía, Diego Schoening, Erik Rubín, Paulina Rubio, Alix Bauer and Mariana Garza.
 For the production of the album were chosen Fernando Riba, Kiko Campos and Raul Gonzáles Biestro.